-This summer I had the chance to do a general surgery rotation in California.
-I had a very pleasant stay in Los Angeles.
-I spent my days either rotating between different hospitals to observe surgery or seeing patients in the office at Cedars-Sinai.
-Once you enter the hospital, everyone greets you with the happiest smile on their face.
-Starting off the day in a positive attitude is the best way to boost yourself—after much-needed coffee of course.
+This summer I took part in a general surgery rotation in California.
+I had a pleasant stay in Los Angeles and spent my days either rotating between different hospitals to observe surgery or seeing patients in the office at Cedars-Sinai.
+From the second I entered the hospital my first day, everyone greeted me with the happiest smile on their face.
+This continued every day of my clinical experience.
+Starting off the day with a positive attitude is the best way to boost yourself—after much-needed coffee of course.

-Every doctor was somewhat different in the manner they practice and the way they interact with the patient, and I learned the valuable skills necessary to build long, life-standing relationships with patients.
-In Hollywood, everyone is famous so it was a common instance to see an actor/singer/director come to the clinic with their ailments, and we were more than happy to provide them with medical assistance.
-All the doctors I have rotated with were very kind and helpful.
-They were eager to be the best doctors they could possibly be, and that showed in their work.
-Anything the doctors set their mind to the would strive to excel in it, which was very inspirational for me to see.
-Whenever I had any doubts or questions they were glad to explain it for me.
-I learned valuable life lessons I’m going to remember for the rest of my life, and I am very thankful for that.
+Every doctor was somewhat different in the manner they practice and the way they interact with the patient.
+I learned valuable skills necessary to build long, life-standing relationships with patients.
+In Hollywood, everyone is famous so it was a common instance to see an actor/singer/director come to the clinic with their ailments.
+We were more than happy to provide them with medical assistance.
+All the doctors I rotated with were kind and helpful.
+They were eager to be the best doctors they could and that showed in their work.
+Anything the doctors set their mind to they excelled with.
+It was very inspirational to see.
+Whenever I had doubts or questions they were glad to address them.
+I learned valuable life lessons I’m going to remember forever.
+I am very thankful for that.

-I also spent some time on the da Vinci Surgical System.
-It’s mean to be used in minute and long surgeries where the surgeon can sit back comfortably on a chair and remotely control the arms of a robot that does surgery on an open patient.
-The entire training program consists of about a dozen training modules and some games in the end to make it fun.
+I also spent some time on the Da Vinci Surgical System.
+It’s mean to be used in long surgeries where the surgeon can sit comfortably on a chair, controlling a robot which does the surgery.
+The training program consists of about a modules and some games to make it fun.